Kadorium/analise_grafica/optimization/readme_be_optimization.md

 ### a.
 Frontend Modules (Modular Structure)

 > **Note:** The frontend is now fully modular.
-The main entry point is `frontend/js/main.js`, which imports and initializes all feature modules.
-All optimization UI logic, parameter selection, and results display are handled by dedicated modules.
-Do **not** reference or modify `frontend/js/app.js` (deprecated).
+The main entry point is `frontend/js/main.js`, which imports and initializes all feature modules in `frontend/js/modules/` and shared utilities in `frontend/js/utils/`.
+Legacy files (such as the old `app.js`) are archived in `frontend/js/_archive/` and should not be modified.
+See `frontend/README_frontend.md` for details.

 **Key frontend modules for optimization:**
 - `frontend/js/main.js`: **Entry point**; initializes the app and all modules.